McShelby/hugo-theme-relearn/exampleSite/content/content/layouts/_index.en.md

 To define how your archetypes are rendered, define corresponding partial files in your projects directory `layouts/partials/archetypes/<kind>`.

-If you use an unknown archetype in your frontmatter, the `default` archetype will be used to generate the page.
+If you use an unknown archetype in your front matter, the `default` archetype will be used to generate the page.

 Related to each archetype, several _hook_ partial files in the form of `<hook>.html` can be given inside each archetype directory.
 If a partial for a specific hook is missing, no output is generated for this hook.